New Bern Employment Visa Attorneys

-Every year, hundreds of thousands of immigrants seek entrance to the United States in order to work.
-Though there are many employment-based visas available, there are also strict requirements that applicants must meet to successfully obtain one.
+Every year, hundreds of thousands of immigrants seek entrance to the United States to work.
+Though there are many employment visas available, there are also strict requirements that applicants must meet to successfully obtain one.

-If you are seeking a visa for yourself or on behalf of a prospective employee, The E.A.
+If you are seeking a visa for yourself or a prospective employee, The E.A.
 Wood Law Firm can help.
 Our visa attorneys in New Bern represent clients in Craven County and around the world.
 We offer our services in English and Spanish for your convenience.

-If you wish to permanently immigrate to the U.S. to work, you may be eligible for an employment-based immigrant visa.
+Those seeking to permanently immigrate to the U.S. for work may be eligible for a green card.
 Per United States Citizenship and Immigration Services’ cap, there are roughly 140,000 EB visas available each year.

-The five categories of EB visas are based on preference and include:
+The five preference categories of EB visas include:

-- EB-1: For workers with extraordinary ability, outstanding professors and researchers, or managers and executives working in multinational corporations with a U.S. branch
+- EB-1: Workers with extraordinary ability, outstanding professors and researchers, or managers and executives working in multinational corporations with a U.S. branch

 - EB-2: Professionals who have an advanced degree or exceptional ability and a job offer in the U.S.

-- EB-4: For special immigrants, such as religious workers, broadcasters, translators, physicians, military members, and workers in international organizations
+- EB-4: Special immigrants, such as religious workers, broadcasters, translators, physicians, military members, and workers in international organizations

-- H-1B visas: For skilled professionals with a bachelor’s degree or equivalent who are filling a role in a specialty occupation.
+- H-1B visas: Skilled professionals with a bachelor’s degree or equivalent who are filling a role in a specialty occupation.

-- O-1 visas: For individuals with extraordinary ability as well as outstanding professors and researchers.
+- O-1 visas: Individuals with extraordinary ability as well as outstanding professors and researchers.

-- R-1 visas: For religious workers taking on a role in a religious occupation in the U.S.
+- R-1 visas: Religious workers taking on a role in a religious occupation in the U.S.

 - E-1 and E-2 visas: Treaty traders can apply for an E-1 and treaty investors can apply for an E-2 if they meet the requirements

-- L-1 visas: For intercompany transfers between a foreign company and its U.S. sister/parent/child company
+- L-1 visas: Intercompany transfers between a foreign company and its U.S. sister/parent/child company

-- E-3 visas: For Australian professionals in specialty occupations
+- E-3 visas: Australian professionals in specialty occupations

 Permanent Residence Card Obtained Deferred Action for Childhood Arrivals to Lawful Permanent Resident to Citizenship